- Electric Vehicles

 Residential customers may be able to save money using the new time-of-use rates that are lowest during the mid-day period between 9 a.m. – 5 p.m., when solar and other renewable energy is most abundant.
 Under TOU-RI, customers pay more during the on-peak and off-peak periods.

 Enrollment is available for up to 5,000 residential customers of Hawaiian Electric, whether or not the customer has an electric vehicle.
-Visit our Time-of-Use Program page for additional information and enrollment.
+This program is no longer available and is closed to new customers.

 Option 1: TOU-RI for the whole-house